-I have always been leery of space bags – if you’re keeping something in them, how often are you really using it?
+I have always been leery of space bags—if you’re keeping something in them, how often are you really using it?
 Why not just get rid of it?
-However, for things like sleeping bags and foam mats that are used for camping, they really do make sense.
+However, for things like sleeping bags and foam sleeping pads that are used for camping, they really do make sense.
 Bonus: they fit better in the totes!

 Space bags are plastic sealable bags that you suck the air out of with a vacuum.